BonoboPLC/lojjo_wiki/retail-sales-agents.md

 > Step 1.
 Log in and Choose Sell Ticket
 {.is-info}
-1. Log in to the Agent Portal with your credentials
+Log in to the Agent Portal with your credentials **Click on Sell Ticket**
-2. Click on Sell

 ![Sell Ticket](/uploads/sell-ticket.png "Sell Ticket")